dspicher/bitcoin-blockparser/README.md

-# rusty-blockparser
+# bitcoin-blockparser

-rusty-blockparser is a Bitcoin Blockchain Parser written in **Rust language**.
+bitcoin-blockparser is a Bitcoin Blockchain Parser written in **Rust language**.

 It allows extraction of various data types (blocks, transactions, scripts, public keys/hashes, balances, ...) and UTXO dumps from Bitcoin based blockchains.